Learn how to determine your Google Grants eligibility and get started with the program.

 In order to see your ads appear here, your nonprofit must bid on relevant search keywords using your Google Grant money.

-There are certain parameters for Google Grant recipients, including a $2 cap on your maximum bidding amount and a requirement that all keywords must be relevant to your cause.
+There are certain compliance requirements for Google Grant recipients, including a $2 cap on your maximum bidding amount and a requirement that all keywords must be relevant to your cause.
 These restrictions mean that you won’t be able to spend your money on exceptionally high-traffic terms (think “animal rights organization” or “wildlife sanctuary”) or terms that are too general (think “free eBook” or “donate to nonprofits”), but it also means that you’re likely to see greater results from the ads you do run.

 • Greater visibility and reach for your nonprofit.